sarafen/charlie/README.md

 * More OOP and Class usage, omit orphaned functions or group into master toolbox class.
 * Add .js pagination to core.
 * Add optional feed formats (rss,xml,…)
+* Sterilize everything from core and move into stephencreates.com or some such.

 ## Done
 * [X] Proper 404 handling (pass back to index.php via .htaccess)